Research icon

 Survey research—Opinion polls and surveys have become a prominent part of popular culture.
 Unfortunately, reporters (and their audiences) often do not understand survey techniques and basic statistics.
 We can help develop, interpret and report surveys for organizational use.
 For larger studies and those involving sampling of the general public, we'll refer you to companies who specialize in that type of work.
 We can, however, help you interpret and deploy the findings of such studies.

 Economic Data—because of his involvement as a member of the Housing Commission for the city of Wheaton, Illinois, Stu Johnson has prepared annual studies of economic trends particularly related to the 65+ population.
-Involvement with two senior websites and the Living Longer & Living Better™ book project have extended the focus to the "second half" population (50+).
-Other projects, such as a study and recommendations on salaries for DuPage Airport Authority (as a partner in RDI Business Solutions), also involved use of Census Bureau, Labor Department, and industry data.
+Involvement with two senior websites and a Living Longer & Living Better™ book project have extended the focus to the "second half" population (50+).
+Other projects, such as a study and recommendations on salaries for DuPage Airport Authority (as a partner in RDI Business Solutions.), also involved use of Census Bureau, Labor Department, and industry data.

-©2013 Stuart Johnson & Associates
+©2024 Stuart Johnson & Associates